oneops/oneops.github.io/_posts/2016-03-31-oneops-releases-2016-q1.md

 # Release 2016.01.20

 - Custom Monitoring
-- Collapsible banner
+- Collapsable banner

 # Release 2016.01.13

 LB horizontal scaling:

 - Every existing environment platform will undergo compute/fqdn/lb component update associated with any deployment post 13/01/2016

 Auto healing flags moved from environment configuration in transition to platform in operate phase:

 - 3 new buttons are now visible on platform operation page[auto-repair, auto-replace and auto-scale(visible only to redundant platforms)]
 - The flags can no longer be configured on environment create/update
-- This allows certain platforms to have auto replace enabled e.g web based platforms like tomcat while others can keep them disabled e.g. data based platforms like couchbase
+- This allows certain platforms to have auto replace enabled e.g web based platforms like tomcat while others can keep them disabled e.g. data based platforms like Couchbase
 - Only auto-repair will be turned ON by default for all platforms.

 UI additions/improvements: